-Our material cash requirements as of December 31, 2022 and any subsequent interim period primarily include our purchase of plant, property and equipment, lease obligations, and borrowings.
-Other than those as discussed below, we did not have any significant capital and other commitments, long-term obligations or guarantees as of December 31, 2022.
+Our material cash requirements as of June 30, 2023 and any subsequent interim period primarily include our purchase of plant, property and equipment, lease obligations, and borrowings.
+Other than those as discussed below, we did not have any significant capital and other commitments, long-term obligations or guarantees as of June 30, 2023.

-Purchase of property, plant and equipment and intangible assets.
-Purchase of property, plant and equipment and intangible assets primarily consist of the purchase of machinery, equipment and other expenditure associated with mining datacenter construction and operations.
-The total cash outflow for the purchase of property, plant and equipment and intangible assets were US\$19.9 million, US\$62.9 million and US\$63.2 million for the years ended 2020, 2021 and 2022.
-As of December 31, 2022, we had commitments that are scheduled to be paid within 12 months for the construction of mining datacenters of approximately US\$8.3 million.
+Purchase of property, plant and equipment, investment properties and intangible assets.
+Purchase of property, plant and equipment, investment properties and intangible assets primarily consist of the purchase of machinery, equipment and other expenditure associated with mining datacenter construction and operations.
+The total cash outflow for the purchase of property, plant and equipment, investment properties and intangible assets were US\$19.9 million, US\$62.9 million and US\$63.2 million for the years ended 2020, 2021 and 2022, respectively, and were US\$49.8 million and US\$24.6 million for the six months ended June 30, 2022 and 2023, respectively.
+As of June 30, 2023, we had commitments that are scheduled to be paid within 12 months for the construction of mining datacenters of approximately US\$32.0 million.

 Lease obligations.
-We occupy most of our office premises and certain mining datacenter under lease arrangements, which generally have an initial lease term between one and a half to seven years.
+We occupy most of our office premises and certain mining datacenter under lease arrangements, which generally have an initial lease term between one and a half to thirty years.
 Lease contracts are typically made for fixed periods but may have extension options.
 Any extension options in these leases have not been included in the lease liabilities unless we are reasonably certain to exercise the extension option.
 Periods after termination options are only included in the lease term if the lease is reasonably certain not to be terminated.
 The total cash outflow for leases, including the capital element of lease rentals paid and interests paid on leases for the years ended December 31, 2020, 2021 and 2022 was approximately US\$5.4 million, US\$5.4 million and US\$6.3 million, respectively.
-As of December 31, 2022, lease liabilities mature based on contractual undiscounted payments within 12 months and over 12 months were US\$7.5 million and US\$80.6 million, respectively.
+The total cash outflow for leases, including the capital element of lease spirately element of lease rentals paid and interests paid on leases for the six months ended June 30, 2022 and 2023 was approximately US\$2.8 million and US\$3.9 million, respectively.
+As of June 30, 2023, lease liabilities mature based on contractual undiscounted payments within 12 months and over 12 months were US\$7.7 million and US\$79.4 million, respectively.

 Borrowings.
-Our borrowings as of December 31, 2022 represented a commitment of US\$29.8 million relating to the principal amount and interests in connection with the issuance of the Bitdeer Convertible Note, a

-US\$30 million convertible note, on July 23, 2021, bearing an annual interest rate of 8%, which will mature on July 23, 2023.
-On July 22, 2023, we amended the Bitdeer Note, pursuant to which we have repaid US\$7 million in principal (and interest accrued thereon from July 1, 2023) of the then outstanding notes, and extended the maturity of the Bitdeer Convertible Note to July 21, 2025, by when we will pay the remainder of the notes.
+Our borrowings as of June 30, 2023 represented a commitment of US\$30.0 million relating to the principal amount and interests in connection with the issuance of the Bitdeer Convertible Note, a US\$30 million convertible note, on July 23, 2021, bearing an annual interest rate of 8%, which matured on July 23, 2023.
+On July 22, 2023, we amended the Bitdeer Convertible Note, pursuant to which we have repaid US\$7 million in principal (and interest accrued thereon from July 1, 2023) of the then outstanding notes, and extended the maturity of the Bitdeer Convertible Note to July 21, 2025, by when we will pay the remainder of the notes.